ishita-joshi/Wrangle-and-analyze-data-from-variety-of-sources/README.md

 A table full of image predictions (the top three only) alongside each tweet ID, image URL, and the image number that corresponded to the most confident prediction (numbered 1 to 4 since tweets can have up to four images)

 ### Project Details
-Your tasks in this project are as follows:
+Tasks in this project are as follows:

 Data wrangling, which consists of:
-Gathering data (downloadable file in the Resources tab in the left most panel of your classroom and linked in step 1 below).
+Gathering data
 Assessing data
 Cleaning data
 Storing, analyzing, and visualizing your wrangled data